 The famed early Islamic shrine known as the Dome of the Rock was modeled after Early Byzantine commemorative structures and is decorated in an elaborate program of mosaics and marble revetment that in part emulates Byzantine models and may even have been created by Byzantine craftsmen.

 Although it is common today to associate global networks with the modern period, intercultural connections were also a vital part of ancient, late antique, and medieval experience in Afro-Eurasia.
 The Byzantine Empire communicated with diverse cultures and societies, and the art, architecture, and material culture of Byzantium and its neighbors attest eloquently to this interconnected reality.

-G. W. Bowersock, Peter Brown, and Oleg Grabar, Late antiquity: A Guide to the Postclassical World (Cambridge, Mass.; London, Eng.: Belknap Press of Harvard University Press, 1999).
+G. W. Bowersock, Peter Brown, and Oleg Grabar, Late antiquity: A Guide to the Postclassical World (Cambridge, MA.; London: Belknap Press of Harvard University Press, 1999).